-There are 13 scholarships available for pursuing a Political Science major as of December 2025.
-You can find tens of Political Science scholarships available for post-graduate, high school senior, college senior, college, high school junior, and college juniors.
-Some prominent Political Science scholarships for students include the Diversity Fellowship Program Scholarship, the Susan Knott Memorial Scholarship Fund, and the Nancy McManus Washington Internship Scholarships.
-You can find Political Science scholarships for pursuing your doctoral, undergraduate, four-year, vocational, bachelor's, associates, junior college, or graduate degree.
+There are 19 scholarships available for pursuing a Political Science major as of January 2026.
+You can find tens of Political Science scholarships available for high school senior, high school junior, college junior, college senior, college, and post-graduates.
+Some prominent Political Science scholarships for students include the Glenn and Dorothy Dumke Fellowship Scholarship, the Newton and Betty Rosenzweig Leadership Academic Achievement Scholarship, and the Pat Barnhard Memorial Scholarship.
+You can find Political Science scholarships for pursuing your junior college, undergraduate, four-year, doctoral, bachelor's, associates, graduate degree, or vocational.

-You can find scholarship financial aid for studying Political Science by using a scholarship search engine like Scholarships That Work, which has 13 Political Science scholarships with an average award amount of $2,165.
-You can also find scholarships to pursue Political Science by inquiring with organizations that offer Law & Public Policy scholarships, like the American Political Science Association Humane Studies Fellowships, the Eastern West Virginia Community Foundation, the Pi Sigma Alpha, or the Foundation for Outdoor Advertising Research and Education (FOARE).
+You can find scholarship financial aid for studying Political Science by using a scholarship search engine like Scholarships That Work, which has 19 Political Science scholarships with an average award amount of $1,945.
+You can also find scholarships to pursue Political Science by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the California State University, Stanislaus, the Arizona State University, the Truman Heartland Community Foundation, or the Pi Sigma Alpha.

 To apply for scholarships in Political Science, you will need to fill out the scholarship application form on the scholarship page.
 For two of these scholarships, you will need to submit an essay.
 Several Political Science scholarships require a resume, and a few awards require letters of recommendation.
 The GPA requirements for Political Science scholarships vary between a 2.5 and 3.0 minimum GPA, while the SAT and ACT requirements vary between a 1290 and 1290 minimum SAT.
 One Political Science scholarships require nomination from a teacher or coach.